JustinKnueppel/go-fp/slice/README.md

 # Slice [![Go Reference](https://pkg.go.dev/badge/github.com/JustinKnueppel/go-fp/slice.svg)](https://pkg.go.dev/github.com/JustinKnueppel/go-fp/slice)

 Slices are one of the core data types in Go, but most ways in which you work with slices in Go must be hand rolled.
 This package provides a set of utility functions to work with slices in a more functional manner.
+The majority of functions defined in this package are reimplementations of corresponding [Haskell `Data.List` functions](https://hackage.haskell.org/package/base-4.17.0.0/docs/Data-List.html).

 ```go
 import (